MarkusBauer/saarctf-servers/playbook.md

 These steps involve a downtime of a few minutes, existing VPN connections will break.
 What we will build:

-- 1x CCX41 Controller
+- 1x CCX31 Controller
-- 1x CX51  Backup (of controller)
+- 1x CX21  Backup (of controller)
-- 1x CCX41 VPN Gateway
+- 1x CCX51 VPN Gateway
-- ?x CX51  Checker
+- ?x CPX41  Checker (2021 we had 1x CPX41 for all services, +1x CPX51 for Chromium)

 1. Close the registration and complete the synchronization steps above a final time.
 2. On the controller server open the control panel and create a first scoreboard.
 3. In the cloud control panel, create a new volume (for pcaps).
-I suggest at least 1TB.
+I suggest at least 1TB, better 2TB.
-4. Create the backup/monitoring server: Spawn a new server from the controller image, type CX51 or so, choose to have a larger disk.
+4. Create the backup/monitoring server: Spawn a new server from the controller image, type CX21 or so, choose to have a larger disk.
 5. Once the backup server is up, run `/root/failover-set-slave.sh`
-6. Shutdown VPN server, then Controller server.
+6. Shutdown VPN server, call `python3 vpn/reset-connection-status.py` on controller server, then shutdown Controller server.
 7. Add the Volume from (3) to the VPN server.
-8. Rescale Controller and VPN server (for example to CCX41).
-Start with Controller (which needs the additional disk space).
+8. Rescale Controller and VPN server (for example to CCX31/CCX51).
+Start with Controller (which might need the additional disk space).
-9. Once both are up again reset connectivity status (`vpn/reset-connection-status.py` on VPN server), mention restart in IRC, and check that the replication databases from the backup system are reconnecting.
+9. Once both are up again mention restart in IRC, and check that the replication databases from the backup system are reconnecting.
 Also check that Controller and Backup have their additional disk space (if not try `resize2fs /dev/sda1`).
 10. Mount the volume on the VPN server (follow instructions on Hetzner page).
+Check twice it's mounted to `/mnt/pcaps`, if not: edit `/etc/fstab`, unmount and do `mount -a`.
-11. Create folders and symlinks: `mkdir -p /mnt/pcaps/gametraffic /mnt/pcaps/teamtraffic ; ln -s /mnt/pcaps/gametraffic /tmp/ ; ln -s /mnt/pcaps/teamtraffic /tmp/`
+11. Create folders and symlinks: `mkdir -p /mnt/pcaps/gametraffic /mnt/pcaps/teamtraffic /mnt/pcaps/temptraffic ; ln -s /mnt/pcaps/gametraffic /tmp/ ; ln -s /mnt/pcaps/teamtraffic /tmp/ ; ln -s /mnt/pcaps/temptraffic /tmp/ ; chown nobody:group /mnt/pcaps/*traffic`
 12. On the VPN server start tcpdump (`systemctl start tcpdump-game tcpdump-team`) and check that the pcaps are stored on the mounted volume.
 13. Start the CTF timer on the Controller server (`systemctl start ctftimer`) and check the results in dashboard.
 There should be no warning.
 14. On the backup server, enable the Scoreboard daemon (`systemctl start scoreboard`).
-15. Create some checker servers from the checker snapshot, CX51, disk doesn't matter.
+15. Create some checker servers from the checker snapshot, CPX41 or CPX51, disk doesn't matter.
 Connect to each new checker server and run `celery-configure <server-number>`.
+Check that the number of threads is appropriate.
 16. Install all missing dependencies on the checker servers.
 Check that the celery workers are connecting.
 17. Go to the backup/monitoring server.
 Use `/root/prometheus-add-server.sh <ip>` to add: controller server, vpn server, all checker servers.
 18. Open Grafana and check that you receive data from all servers, and all are healty.